-To avoid stacking up single-use plastics, bring your own refillable containers for shampoo, lotion, and other toiletries from home and leave the wasteful hotel plastics behind.
-Take it to the next level by packing a reusable container, set of utensils, and portable mug as well—that way you can get your morning coffee or afternoon snack to go without creating unnecessary waste.
-This tip is especially good for budget travelers—hit up the local farmer’s market or grocery and pack your own lunch before you leave in the morning to save money.
+To avoid stacking up single-use plastics, bring your own refillable containers for shampoo, lotion, and other toiletries from home and say no to wasteful hotel plastics.
+Take it to the next level by packing a reusable container, set of utensils and portable mug as well—that way you can get your morning coffee or afternoon snack to go without creating unnecessary waste.
+This tip is especially good for budget travelers—hit up the local farmer’s market or grocery and pack your own lunch before you head out each morning to save money.
 Don’t feel like toting your Tupperware?
 Resolve to eat in instead of taking away when you can.

 5. Keep it local

 Tourism is often a major strain on an area’s infrastructure, which can negatively affect its residents.
-Do your part by shopping and staying locally, opting for farmer’s markets offering locally-sourced produce or locally-owned bed-and-breakfasts over big supermarket or hotel chains.
-This is also a great opportunity to get unique Christmas, birthday, or holiday gifts for friends and family.
+Do your part by shopping and staying at locally-owned businesses.
+For example, you can ditch the big supermarkets to do your shopping at farmer’s markets offering locally-sourced produce and stay at locally-owned bed-and-breakfasts instead of hotel chains.
+Shopping at independent local shops is also a great way to get unique Christmas, birthday, or holiday gifts for friends and family.
 Not only are you contributing directly to the local community, but you are also reducing your carbon footprint by choosing products that come from nearby and don’t need to be shipped in from other places.

 6. Offset your impact